Demonstration of teleportation across a quantum network code: Discussion

 Our results show that high-fidelity teleportation of quantum states using MQNC on a real superconducting processor is possible, but only if the states belong to a subset of the Bloch sphere.
 Nonetheless, we have shown that it is already possible to transfer quantum information over the MQNC, which opens up the possibility of using entanglement purification to obtain a high-fidelity communication channel if several noisy ones are available \cite{Bennett1996, Deutsch1996}.
 Furthermore, there exist protocols such as the BB84 QKD protocol \cite{Bennett2014} which rely on repeat-until-success strategies and can therefore make use of an imperfect communication channel.
 Lastly, we note that while current processors are still too noisy for truly practical MQNC, the incorporation of error correction is planned for future IBM processors \cite{Chamberland2020}.
 This has the potential to negate the majority of the effects of noise in the protocol and there is the added advantage of the logical topology supporting direct creation of the MQNC switch via encoded graph states.
 The fact that present-day superconducting quantum processors are already capable of implementing butterfly MQNC with a relatively high degree of success suggests that MQNC presents a practical solution to contention in future NISQ quantum communication networks.
-At present, however, noise remains too high for teleportation of arbitrary states over MQNC, and demonstration of the generalized MQNC switch remains a challenge.